“Any idiot can make things complicated. It takes a genius to make things simple”

-I estimate that I have conducted between three and four thousand client sessions over the last seven years.
+I estimate that I have conducted more than 12,000 client sessions over the last 14 years.
 After the first few, every one of my clients (including veterans) has booked to see me on the recommendation of others.
 I have worked with children as young as 6 years old and adults up to the age of 84!

 Connections to other organisations

 Working with Viewpoint, I provide free services to veterans.
 I also provide confidence building training for recovering Alcohol and Drug Abuse delegates.